achtnullzwei/Doorman/docs/en/reference/esphome-component.md

 ## Example YAML Configuration

-Here is an example configuration for the TC:BUS component in ESPHome:
+Here is an example configuration for the component in ESPHome:

 ```yaml
 external_components: